(4 minute read; 702 words – 5 of 7)

 It requires a total surrender as you repent and put your faith and trust in Jesus.

-Your conversion by faith leads to the divine side of salvation called regeneration and justification, where the Holy Spirit transforms you into a spiritual rebirth, ‘born again’ as a new creation in Christ and God declares you righteousness through the righteousness of Jesus.
+Your conversion by faith leads to the divine side of salvation called regeneration and justification, where the Holy Spirit transforms you into a spiritual rebirth, where you are ‘born again’ as a new creation in Christ and God declares you righteous, not by anything you have done, but through the righteousness of Jesus and what He has done for you.

 By repentance, you give glory to your Creator, God the Father, whom you have offended over and over.
 By faith, you give glory to your Redeemer, God the Son, Jesus Christ, who came to save you from your sins.
-By your salvation, you give glory to the Holy Spirit who produced and applied it.
+By your salvation, you give glory to the Holy Spirit who convicted you of your sin, led you to repentance and enables you to come to faith in Christ; all three persons of God, by the way.

 The Character of Genuine Saving Faith

-You are saved by God’s grace through faith in Jesus Christ.
+You are saved by God’s grace through repentance and faith in Jesus Christ.